8ix/neurodiverse-claude-skills/README.md

 ## What This Is

-A growing collection of custom Claude skills built around the friction points I encounter day to day — things like processing messy voice-to-text input, breaking down tasks, translating communication, or reducing cognitive load.
+A growing collection of custom Claude skills built around the friction points I encounter day to day, things like processing messy voice-to-text input, breaking down tasks, translating communication, or reducing cognitive load.

 These were built by a neurodivergent engineering manager for personal use — not by a clinician or researcher.
 They are shared openly in case they are useful to others.
 They are not a substitute for professional support.